Qowaiv/qowaiv-validation/src/Qowaiv.Validation.DataAnnotations/README.md

 ### Allowed values
 The `[AllowedValues]` attribute allows to define a subset of allowed values.
-It supports type converters to get the allowed values based on a string value.
+It supports type converters to get the allowed values based on a primitive value.

 ``` C#
 public class Model